What can you do as a free member?

 • Harvest Essence Harvest Essence - with your access to powerful spells, you'll soon start to feel the strain on your Essence.
 Max this out to get more out of the Essence pickups from slain enemies.

-• Constant Recovery Constant Recovery - if you find yourself dying often, get this so you gain HP regen during combat after getting hit.
+• Constant Recovery Constant Recovery or Toughness Toughness - if you find yourself dying often, get either of these from the Fighter ability tree.

 • Wand Mastery Wand Mastery - Make sure to max this out at Level 15 or before you reach Shatterscarp since you get a pretty good Unique Wand called the Whisper of Exiles in the desert.